-As above, one would think that the older 1963 NSJFCC book would be very good; yet I think you would want to know a dangerous wording about the Resurrection in the NSJFCC and the higher level NSJBC No. 1 and No. 2.
+As above, one would think that the older 1963 NSJFCC book would be a very good Catholic Sunday school resource; yet I think you would want to know a dangerous wording about the Resurrection in the NSJFCC and the higher level NSJBC No. 1 and No. 2.
 It is important to teach beginning Catholics that Jesus Christ rose by His omnipotent power - as He said He would.

 This section will compare what Catholic Book Publishing Company printed and what The Catechism of the Council of Trent wrote so you can see how the Catholic Church has always taught this truth.
 I have actual references like these for you to use as a New Saint Joseph reference guide.

 First, Saint Paul says that it is a pivotal point of our Faith that Jesus rose from the dead.
 He says in 1 Corinthians 15:12-14:

 Here is what The Catechism of the Council of Trent says on page 66 of TAN Books' version under the subheading "He arose again":

 The Catechism Explained says on page 189:

 The Catechism Explained also has several pages of explanation following number 2.
 A Practical Commentary on Holy Scripture also covers this with excellent commentary on page 711:

 This is followed by several explanations of how the Resurrection fulfills the prophecies, and it gives the Bible quotes and explanations on page 712, ff.
 Children love to learn, "See?
 God kept His promise!"

 Even the earliest NSJFCC that I own explicitly says that the Father raised Jesus on page 33.
 This confusion is repeated on page 49, and it is enlarged in the New Saint Joseph Baltimore Catechism No. 1 and No. 2 (which I discuss in part three of this article).